How to Make Personalized DIY Seed Envelopes

 After a quick pep-talk, I finally got off my bum and played around in Design Space with a writing/drawing project.
 (Okay, I guess I was still technically on my bum while I did this.)

-I’ve outlined each step below if you want to try your hand at making some DIY seed packets too.
+I’ve outlined each step below if you want to try your hand at making some DIY seed envelopes too.

-Step 1: Gather your supplies for your DIY Seed Packets
+Step 1: Gather your supplies for your DIY seed envelopes

 - brown kraft recycled cardstock or brown paper shopping bags